-This page allows the user to configure WPA or WPA2 Security for use when the terminal is communicating wirelessly to TEs.
-Additionally, you can enable MAC Address Filtering so that only the MAC addresses that you select can connect to the terminal.
+This page allows the user to configure WEP Security for use when the terminal is communicating wirelessly to TEs.
+Additional security measures that can be used with WEP to make it more secure are:

+- 1) Do not broadcast your SSID and - 2) enable MAC address filtering so that only the MAC addresses that you select, can connect to the terminal.
 A maximum of ten (10) addresses can be filtered.